TheRoccoB/simmer-status/README.md

 ## Your games
 I am currently trying to figure out a secure way for you to get your game files that won't make me broke.

-My current priority is getting all the services locked up and shut down, first though to stop the financial bleeding.
+My current priority is getting all the services locked up and shut down, first though to stop my personal financial bleeding.

 I will try to put up a youtube video about how to self host unity games on Github when I am able to get you your game files securely.
 You can also use itch.io which is a great service.